cvxgrp/osmm/README.md

 The oracle function `f( ,W)` is convex in `x`, defined by PyTorch, and can be automatically differentiated by PyTorch.
 The structured function `g` is convex, defined by cvxpy, and can contain constraints and variables additional to `x`.

+Variable `x` can be a scalar, a vector, or a matrix.

 `osmm` is suitable for cases where `W` contains a large data matrix.
 The implementation is based on our paper Minimizing Oracle-Structured Composite Functions [XXX add link].

 ## Installation